alvertogit/deeplearning_flask/README.md

 The code has been tested using:

 * [Python] (3.7.7): an interpreted high-level programming language for general-purpose programming.
-* [Jupyter Lab] (2.1.2): a web-based interactive development environment for [Jupyter Notebooks], code, and data.
+* [Jupyter Lab] (2.1.4): a web-based interactive development environment for [Jupyter Notebooks], code and data.
 * [Flask] (1.1.2): a microframework for [Python] based on Werkzeug, Jinja 2 and good intentions.
 * [Gunicorn] (20.0.4): a [Python] [WSGI] HTTP Server for UNIX.
-* [NGINX] (1.18.0): a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.
+* [NGINX] (1.19.0): a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.
-* [Docker] (19.03.8-ce): an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* [Docker] (19.03.11-ce): an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
 * [Docker-Compose] (1.25.5): a tool for defining and running multi-container [Docker] applications.
 * [Keras] ([TensorFlow] built-in): a high-level neural networks [API], written in [Python] and capable of running on top of [TensorFlow].
 * [TensorFlow] (2.2.0): an open source software [Deep Learning] library for high performance numerical computation using data flow graphs.
 * [Matplotlib] (3.2.1): a plotting library for [Python] and its numerical mathematics extension [NumPy].
-* [NumPy] (1.18.4): a library for [Python], adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+* [NumPy] (1.18.5): a library for [Python], adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
-* [scikit-image] (0.17.1): a collection of algorithms for image processing with [Python].
+* [scikit-image] (0.17.2): a collection of algorithms for image processing with [Python].

 ### PYTHON VIRTUAL ENVIRONMENT